 I really LOVE when companies give back to help people!!
 They even have a foundation set up to handle donations for those in severe need.

 Anyways, I can’t say enough good about Franz Bakery.
-They make their gluten free breads in a dedicated gluten free facility, away from their regular bakery.
+They make their gluten free bread in a dedicated gluten free facility, away from their regular bakery.
 Their bagels are to die for, and my kids will actually fight over the last bagel in the bag!

 How to make homemade gluten free croutons: